hisn00/IOT-Automatic-Plant-Watering-System/README.md

 ---

 ## 🚀 **Project Highlights**
-- **🌐 IoT Integration**: Monitor and control water levels from anywhere.
+- Monitor and control water levels from anywhere.
-- **🤖 Automation**: Smart motor control based on water level thresholds.
+- Smart motor control based on water level thresholds.
-- **🎨 Intuitive GUI**: User friendly interface for easy interaction.
-- **📊 Real Time Data**: Accurate and dynamic updates on water levels and motor status.
+- Updates on water levels and motor status.

 ---